M Idioms

 make a check out (to someone)

-- write a check to give to someone with their name on it
+- to write a check to give to someone with his or her name on it

 I made a check out to the animal hospital after they cared for our dog.